mtimjones/7drl/README.md

 - [x]  Update the UI to permit messages.

+- [ ]  Add a CES (Component Entity System) framework for entities in the world.

 - [ ]  Update the UI to permit stats.

-- [ ]  Add a CES framework for entities in the world.
+- [ ]  Add Animals (health NPCs) into the world (random movement, vary speed).

-- [ ]  Add enemies into the world (static at first).
+- [ ]  Add Protectors.

-- [ ]  Add non-violent NPCs (animals?) into the world (random movement, vary speed).
+- [ ]  Add the secret door to escape.

 - [ ]  Add a function for distance between objects.

 - [ ]  Two types of enemies in the environment.
-Animals, that can restore health (but also attack for small damage) and Protectors that carry artifacts (harder to kill).
+Animals, that can restore health and Protectors that carry artifacts (harder to kill).

 - [ ]  Add A* pathfinding.

-- [ ]  Enemies carry artifacts, pick a random enemy and show their distance (hint).

-- [ ]  Add escape path (enabled only once # of reward objects captured).

-- [ ]  Add guard enemies which guard treasure (do not move until within range of player).

-- [ ]  Add hunter enemies who move around the map.
-If they sight the player, they attack.
+- [ ]  In the stats section, show the closest protector.
+(Stretch)

 - [ ]  Think about weapons and effects.
 Need to indicate a weapon in status, text-effect when used, damage differences (area), weapon types.
+(Stretch)